 All prices quoted here were found in July 2017

-Most flights from Sydney Airport are to Singapore and to Melbourne but there are many more flights to other destinations as well, most of them by Qantas.
-Every day there are flights to 24 destinations from Sydney Airport.
+Most flights from Sydney Airport are to Melbourne and to Singapore but there are many more flights to other destinations as well, most of them by Qantas.
+Every day there are flights to 22 destinations from Sydney Airport.
 Here are the most popular destinations: